KARWorkshop/KAR-Gecko-ASM/Rider/README.md

 - Enable CPU Stat Cheating For Players In CT || gives players cheated stats like the CPUs

 - Kirb And Machine Become Bigger Over Time || Kirb And Machine Become Bigger Over Time

+- Kirb Can Jump When Taking Damage Off A Star || Kirbs can jump after falling from taking damage off a star